The recruitment process for any job involves several different stages:

 Solent Futures - careers support and guidance

-Cadets and officers studying certification programmes of four weeks or more in the Warsash School of Maritime Science and Engineering are entitled to impartial careers support from Solent Futures at Solent University.
+Cadets and officers studying certification programmes of four weeks or more in the Warsash Maritime School are entitled to impartial careers support from Solent Futures at Solent University.
 They can help you explore opportunities in the maritime sector, as well as investigating other career options.